 - Steven Satterfield of Miller Union

 Classes are first-come, first-served and often fill up quickly.
-To register, please scroll down to class schedule and click on the link to our secure site.
+To register, please visit our Events page and click on the class of your choice to go to our secure site.
 Please have your credit card information handy.

 Please note that the non-refundable class tuition fee is required at the time of registration.

 Cancellation Policy: Cancellation is accepted no later than 48 hours prior to the scheduled class.
 No cash refunds will be given.
 A one-time class credit will be issued, based upon schedule availability.

 Menu Changes: All class menus are subject to change at anytime due to seasonality, availability and/or the chef's discretion.

 Check out our events page for upcoming classes!